MaruanBO/laravel/proyecto1/README.md

 + This repository has all laravel exercise and extensions.
 ## Demostration
 + http://maruanservicios.ml/
+## Login details
+Thats details isn't for administration user its just for client.
-Client user : user@example.com
++ Client user : user@example.com
-Password client : Usuario234/
++ Password client : Usuario234/